lucas-dclrcq/charts-mirror/README.md

 This is our stop-gap mirror of OCI Helm Charts that can be used until maintainers of upstream charts publish them.
 See the issue [here](https://github.com/home-operations/charts-mirror/issues/8) for tracking the progress of upstream support for OCI charts added here.

 > [!CAUTION]
 > **Subscribe to the upstream issues or PRs tracking OCI support** because if you wish to use these charts understand it is **your responsiblity to make sure to change to the official OCI chart as soon as possible** as they will be deprecated here.
-I bare **no resposibility** for you **not paying close attention to this repository and the changes herein**.
-Once there is support upstream the OCI charts will remained published to this repo for 6 months, after which they will be pruned.
+I bear **no resposibility** for you **not paying close attention to this repository and the changes herein**.
+Once there is support upstream the OCI charts will remain published to this repo for 6 months, after which they will be pruned.

 ## Usage